NTDLS/NTDLS.DatagramMessaging/README.md

 {
     if (payload is MyFirstUDPPacket myFirstUDPPacket)
     {
-        context.WriteReplyMessage(myFirstUDPPacket); //Echo the payload back to the sender.
+        context.Dispatch(myFirstUDPPacket); //Echo the payload back to the sender.

         Console.WriteLine($"{myFirstUDPPacket.Message}->{myFirstUDPPacket.UID}->{myFirstUDPPacket.TimeStamp}");
     }